Last updated May 12, 2023

 ACOG strongly recommends that pregnant individuals be vaccinated against COVID-19.
-The mRNA and Novavax COVID-19 vaccines are preferred over the J&J/Janssen COVID-19 vaccine for pregnant individuals, similar to nonpregnant individuals.
-As of July 16, 2022, about 71% of pregnant individuals have been fully vaccinated against COVID-19 (CDC COVID Data Tracker).
+As of April 15, 2023, about 71% of pregnant individuals have been fully vaccinated against COVID-19 (CDC COVID Data Tracker).
 Given the potential for severe illness and death during pregnancy, the importance of completion of the initial COVID-19 vaccination series should be emphasized for this population.
 A recent study in Scotland found that most cases of SARS-CoV-2 infection during pregnancy were among unvaccinated individuals (Stock 2022).
 Further, data from the U.S. have indicated that among pregnant people with COVID-19, those who were vaccinated experienced less severe illness (Morgan 2022).
 Obstetrician–gynecologists and other obstetric care providers should routinely assess their pregnant patients' vaccination status.
 On the basis of this assessment, they should recommend needed vaccines to their pregnant patients.

-These recommendations also apply to pregnant and recently pregnant (e.g., up to 6 weeks postpartum) individuals who completed their initial COVID-19 vaccine or vaccine series prior to pregnancy.
+These recommendations also apply to pregnant and recently pregnant (e.g., up to 6 weeks postpartum) individuals.

 COVID-19 Vaccine Counseling